MarcoDDM/decode_ruby/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can give a star...
+If you like this project, clone it to have it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>